Kong/docs.konghq.com/src/gateway/kong-enterprise/consumer-groups/index.md

 You can perform many `/consumer_groups` operations in bulk.

-1. Assuming you deleted the group `JL` in the previous section, create it again, along with another group named `Speedsters`:
+1. Assuming you deleted the group `Gold` in the previous section, create it again, along with another group named `Speedsters`:

 {% capture create_consumer_group2 %}